 2. Look at your discretionary spending

-These are things like restaurants, work lunches, that lovely new pair of shoes you buy every month, going out drinking with friends…pretty much everything that you could cut out if you really had to.
+These are monthly expenses like restaurants, work lunches, that lovely new pair of shoes you buy every month, going out drinking with friends…pretty much everything you could cut out if you really had to.

 3. Cut back on discretionary spending

-Now that you know how much you are spending on non-essential stuff, you can start thinking about what you can easily cut out from your daily life.
+Now that you know how much you are spending on non-essential stuff, you can start thinking about what you can easily cut out from your everyday life.

 Maybe you could meal prep your lunch and bring it to the office 2-3 times a week but still eat out on a Friday?
 Or cancel your gym membership if you don’t go very often and just pay for classes?